 Many people purchase ceiling fans to enhance their home’s styling.
 However, ceiling fans can also help cool down your home.
 During hot summer weather, be sure to switch your fan blades to spin in a counter-clockwise direction.
 This creates a relaxing windchill effect.

 For all of your cooling needs this summer, turn to the experts at Mark Carpenter Plumbing.
 We’ve been serving Clovis and surrounding communities for more than 20 years as a family-owned and operated business.
-To schedule your appointment, call (575) 222-2551.
+To schedule your ac repair or installation appointment, call (575) 222-2551.